eugenewebdevs/giving-a-talk/meetup.md

 ### Migration to Options Other than Meetup

 Many services over an RSVP platform.
-ONe of the issues with this is fragmatation.
+One of the issues with this is fragmatation.
 Currently it is easy for a group like Eugene Web Devs to guide someone to a another local group aligned with their interests.
 Part of the reason is meetup holds the event palnning for most local groups.
-Should easch group move a differing platform it will bet tougher to guide potential shared community memebers.
+Should each group move a differing platform it will bet tougher to guide potential shared community memebers.

 For example: